-Published in March, Positive Stock-Bond Correlation: Prospects & Portfolio Construction Implications by Noah Weisberger, PhD and Xiang Xu, PhD is IAS' fourth paper on stock-bond correlation - an IAS research program that began in early 2020 leading to their first publication "US Stock-Bond Correlation - What are the Macroeconomic Drivers?"
+By Noah Weisberger, PhD and Xiang Xu, PhD

+This is Noah's and Xiang's fourth paper on stock-bond correlation - an IAS research program that began in early 2020 leading to their first publication "US Stock-Bond Correlation - What are the Macroeconomic Drivers?"
 (May 2021), which remains one of IAS' most downloaded research papers.